An activities expansion of the transition polynomial of a multimatroid: The transition polynomial

 \section{The transition polynomial}

-This section contains our first three main results, Theorems~\ref{thm:main1},~\ref{thm:maingen2} and~\ref{thm:equiv}.
+This section contains our first two main results, Theorems~\ref{thm:main1} and~\ref{thm:maingen2}.
 We begin, in Subsection~\ref{ss:results1}, by defining the weighted transition polynomial and describing some of its basic properties.
 We then establish an expression for the weighted transition polynomial as a sum over bases, generalising Theorem~\ref{thm:tutteact} from the introduction.
 Our second main result, appearing in Subsection~\ref{ss:results2}, provides a combinatorial interpretation for a special case, extending Theorem~\ref{thm:partition} from the introduction.
-This suggests an equivalence relation on the bases of a non-degenerate multimatroid leading to another expression for the transition polynomial, which forms our third main result in Subsection~\ref{ss:results3}.